dart-lang/test/pkgs/checks/README.md

 Descriptions of the clause checked by an expectations are passed through a separate callback from the predicate which checks the value.
 Nesting calls are made with a label directly.
 When there are no failures the clause callbacks are not called.
-When a `Condition` is described, the clause callbacks are called, but the predicate callbacks are not called.
+When a condition callback is described, the clause callbacks are called, but the predicate callbacks are not called.
 Conditions can be checked against values without throwing an exception using `softCheck` or `softCheckAsync`.

 ```dart
 extension CustomChecks on Subject<CustomType> {